adoptoposs/mjml_nif/README.md

 ## Contributing

 We encourage you to contribute to mjml_nif.
-Please check our [CONTRIBUTING.md](https://github.com/adoptoposs/mjml_nif/blob/main/CONTRIBUTING.md) guides for more information.
+Please check our [CONTRIBUTING.md](./CONTRIBUTING.md) guides for more information.

-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to our [CODE_OF_CONDUCT.md](https://github.com/adoptoposs/mjml_nif/blob/main/CODE_OF_CONDUCT.md).
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to our [CODE_OF_CONDUCT.md](./CODE_OF_CONDUCT.md).

-## License
+## Copyright and License

-Copyright (c) 2020-2021, Paul Götze
+Copyright (c) 2020 Paul Götze

-This software is licensed under the [MIT License](https://github.com/adoptoposs/mjml_nif/blob/main/LICENSE.md).
+This work is free.
+You can redistribute it and/or modify it under the terms of the MIT License.
+See the [LICENSE.md](./LICENSE.md) file for more details.